MerrickMath/MerrickMath.github.io-PokemonChallenge/index.md

 <p align="center"> <img class="prof" src="https://merrickmath.github.io/MerrickMath.github.io-PokemonChallenge/trainer.png">   </p>

-Vince has collected data on 802 types of Pokémon, and has inputted his data into the <a href="https://merrickmath.github.io/MerrickMath.github.io-PokemonChallenge/challenge.csv"> challenge.csv </a> file (right click to download to home desktop).
+Vince has collected data on 802 species of Pokémon, and has inputted his data into the <a href="https://merrickmath.github.io/MerrickMath.github.io-PokemonChallenge/challenge.csv"> challenge.csv </a> file (right click to download to home desktop).
 Vince has also noted that there is a more detailed dataset that can be found <a href="https://www.kaggle.com/rounakbanik/pokemon"> here </a>.
 The dataset contains 802 obervations and 12 variables:
 * **Name:** Name of Pokémon
 * **Type:** Type of Pokémon
 * **Height:** Height of Pokémon in **metres**